KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Publishing a process

 Kianda form designer comes with a intiutive interface to quickly Save and Publish any designs.
-The form designer could choose from the below options.
+The below are the options available for you to Save and Publish a process.

-1. **Bulk update process instances?** - If this is set to be Yes, the designer could select the process instances to be updated with the latest changes in the design.
+1. **Bulk update process instances?** - If this is set to be Yes, then you could select the process instances to be updated with the latest changes in the design.
 If No, this could just save the latest changes and publish to a new version.
-2. **Trigger field rules after design update?** - If this option is set to be Yes, the designer could set a rule or rules to be executed after the design is updated.
+2. **Trigger field rules after design update?** - If this option is set to be Yes, then you could set a rule or rules to be executed after the design is updated which will also update the existing instance for this process.
-3. **Update all instances?** - If this is set to be Yes, the designer could update the process and apply those changes on the existing process instances.
+3. **Update all instances?** - If this is set to be Yes, then you could update the process and apply those changes on all the existing instances of the process.

 ![Publish form](images\Publish.PNG)